YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 .. parsed-literal::
    -SLEEP_SPIN_COUNT=integer

-* integer is the number times the process yields to the OS scheduler or sleeps (depending in the SPIN_SLEEP_LIMIT) after exhausting its hard spin count and before enquing itself to be awakened by another process releasing the shared resource mutex.
+* integer is the number of times the process yields to the OS scheduler or sleeps (depending in the SPIN_SLEEP_LIMIT) after exhausting its hard spin count and before enqueuing itself to be awakened by another process releasing the shared resource mutex.

 * The default is 128.